 The industry of operation of the Company still has good prospects.
 The Company will grasp the economic environment for sustainable operation and long-term development.
 When preparing the proposal for appropriation of net profit, the board of directors will follow a stable dividend policy, which will be based on the Company's expected profit in the future, and plan for operating capital, thereafter, a portion of net profit should be retained.
+Distribution may be withheld if the accumulated distributable earnings are less than 2% of the paid-in capital.
 Cash dividends should not be less than 10% of total dividends.